Helena Molony: 1916 Easter Rising

 Molony was a prominent member of Cumann na mBan, a republican women's paramilitary organisation formed in April 1914 as an auxiliary of the Irish Volunteers.
 Members of Cumann na mBan trained alongside the men of the Irish Volunteers in preparation for the armed rebellion against the English forces in Ireland.

 During the 1916 Easter Rising, Molony was one of the Citizen Army soldiers who attacked Dublin Castle.
-During the defence of City Hall, her commanding officer, Sean Connolly was killed, and Molony was captured and imprisoned until December 1916.
+During the defence of City Hall, her commanding officer, Sean Connolly was killed, and Molony was captured and imprisoned for a week in the Ship Street Barracks, before being transferred to Richmond Barracks and then to Kilmainham Gaol.
+She was later moved to Mountjoy Prison and then to HM Prison Aylesbury from where she was released in December 1916.

 Later life

 After the Irish Civil War, Molony became the second female president of the Irish Trades Union Congress.
 She remained active in the republican cause during the 1930s, particularly with the Women's Prisoner's Defence League and the People's Rights Association.

+From the 1930s, Molony was in a relationship with doctor Eveleen O'Brien, with whom she lived until her 1967 death.

 She retired from public life in 1946, but continued to work for women's labour rights; she died in Dublin on 29 January 1967 following a stroke.
+Molony is buried in the republican plot at Glasnevin Cemetery.